Beware of Fake $\nu$s: The Effect of Massive Neutrinos on the Nonlinear Evolution of Cosmic Structure: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper we have investigated how much non-linear information regarding neutrino mass one can expect to find in various cosmological fields by comparing one-fluid (CDM) to two-fluid (CDM+$\nu$) simulations with matched initial conditions.
 In real space, we found that the $cb$ field and $\Omega m$ (lensing) field do not contain additional information regarding neutrino mass that is unique to the two-fluid dynamics up to $k\lesssim 1\,h/{\rm Mpc}$.
 Essentially, the evolutionary effect of including a massive neutrino fluid can be faked by a solitary CDM fluid.
 This implies that the $cb$ field, and derived quantities (e.g.~the halo field), and weak-lensing convergence, contain little information regarding neutrino mass beyond that which exists in the linear power spectrum over the same scales.
-We have explicitly illustrated this lack of non-linear information for various non-linear statistics, including the void size function and marked power spectrum.
 We have also shown that there is much non-linear information regarding neutrino mass in the 3d matter overdensity field, however, this is not currently experimentally detectable.
+The fundamental quantities we considered are the coherence and power spectrum ratio between the two simulations, summarized in Table \ref{tab:summary}, which alone quantify the amount of non-linear information at the field level.
+We then explicitly verified these findings for various higher-order statistics, including the void size function and marked power spectrum.

-Consequently, one can expect constraints on neutrino mass a little lower than 1eV in a volume of $1\,({\rm Gpc}/h)^3$ when using the $cb$ or lensing fields alone.
-Hence, a very large volume of $10^4\,({\rm Gpc}/h)^3$ would be needed to reach an error of 0.01eV (corresponding to a $\sim 5$ sigma detection), which exceeds the available volume of currently realistic surveys.
-It will thus be imperative to combine multiple redshifts (from CMB redshift of 1100 to today) and tracers (CMB, galaxies, and weak lensing) to obtain tight constrains on neutrino mass in upcoming surveys.
-For example, combining weak lensing and galaxy clustering, can reach 0.02eV with Rubin (LSST) and Stage IV CMB \cite{Schmittfull_2018}.
+Consequently, one can expect constraints on neutrino mass a little lower than 1eV in a volume of $1\,({\rm Gpc}/h)^3$ when using the $cb$ or lensing fields alone at a single redshift.
+Hence, using only this information, a very large volume of $10^4\,({\rm Gpc}/h)^3$ would be needed to reach an error of 0.01eV (corresponding to a $\sim 5$ sigma detection), which exceeds the available volume of currently realistic surveys.